Norway and coal

 The International Energy Agency notes that coal from the Svea Nord mine "is exported to international markets, with Denmark, Germany, Portugal and the UK being major customers for Norwegian coal."
 Coal for the domestic us, it states, "is usually imported from the international coal market, with Poland, Russia, the UK and Germany being major suppliers.
 Coal is primarily used in the iron and metal industry in Norway, and these industries require a year-round supply of coal, which cannot be guaranteed from Spitsbergen owing to pack ice blocking the sea export route for most of the year."

-Proposed Coal-Fired Power Stations
+Existing Coal-Fired Power Station

 Carbon capture and storage